satwikkansal/wtfpython/README.md

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
 I find it a nice way to learn the internals of a programming language, and I think you'll find them interesting as well!

-If you're an experienced Python programmer, you might be familiar with most of these examples, and I might be able to revive some sweet old memories of yours being bitten by these gotchas :sweat_smile:
+If you're an experienced Python programmer, you might be familiar with some of these examples, and I might be able to revive sweet old memories of yours being bitten by these gotchas :sweat_smile:

 So, here ya go...